pietgeursen/writing-stubs/README.md

 - Personal projects vs tutorials
 - Anxiety
 - Teams, empathy, emotional intelligence and facilitation
+- Crying and vulnerability.
+- Live coding is a powerful tool.

 ## Things I learned on holiday